 Included meals: Breakfast, Dinner

-Stop to explore the city of Benevento on a guided walking tour that includes several historical sites.
+Make your way to the Bari region, stopping to explore the city of Benevento on a guided walking tour.

 • View the Arch of Trajan and Church of Sant’Ilario